newmediadenver/timesheet_hook/README.md

 After you commit code you will be asked to enter your Jira credentials if you havent done so already.
 You will then need to enter time in the format
 "1d 1h 1m".

+If you don't want to submit time just hit [enter] instead of entering a time.